 I forgot to include the big dirty handprints that were on the wall where he was held and cuffed.

-We’re always collecting renter horror stories to share with the community.
-If you have a tale like the ones above, share your story in the comments.
+Have a tale like the ones above?
+Share your story in the comments.